LeeJoonJie/task-manager/UserGuide.md

 ### 3.7 Sort Tasks

-Click the 'Sort' button in the Homepage.
+Click the 'Sort' button in the Home page.
-Toggle between four different sorting categories in either descending or ascending order.
+Toggle between four sorting fields in either descending or ascending order.

 ![Sort fields](images/sort_fields.png)

+:memo: The default sorting is by 'Created At' in descending order.

 :memo: When sorting by Deadline or Priority (optional fields), only tasks that have these fields present will show.
 For example, when sorting by priority, tasks that have no priority will not show since there is no reasonable